Baltimore County Public Library

-Baltimore County Public Library (BCPL), established in 1948, is a public library system located in central Maryland and headquartered in Towson, Maryland BCPL serves Baltimore County, Maryland, which surrounds but does not include the city of Baltimore.
-Still, occasionally the two library systems share resources and expertise.
+Baltimore County Public Library (BCPL) is a public library system located in central Maryland and headquartered in Towson, Maryland Established in 1948, BCPL serves Baltimore County, Maryland, which surrounds but does not include the city of Baltimore.
+Occasionally the two library systems share resources and expertise.

-BCPL has 19 branch locations.
-BCPL's Mobile Library Services operates 4 bookmobiles, with the two largest branches at Catonsville and North Point, while fulfilling environmental and sustainable goals.
-The branches are strategically located around Baltimore County.
-Baltimore County has no incorporated towns or communities.
-Yet the unincorporated areas have names and are considered communities by many residents despite having no clear-cut boundaries, meaning that many of these communities have a BCPL branch located within them.
+BCPL operates 19 branch locations and 4 bookmobiles, with the two largest branches at Cockeysville and Towson.

-BCPL offers a wide variety of services, with its branches offering a collection of current, high-demand print and non-print items, including books on compact discs, DVDs, and video games, as well as access to online research databases, downloadable audiobooks, ebooks, and much more.
+BCPL offers a wide variety of services, with its branches offering a collection of current, high-demand print and non-print items, including books on compact discs, DVDs, and video games, as well as access to online research databases, downloadable audiobooks, and ebooks.
 All branches provide public computer access, are Wi-Fi accessible, and offer free programs and activities for all ages.
-Librarians are available at each branch to respond to the information needs of customers who walk-in or phone-in with questions.